apache/streampipes-website/docs/06_extend-tutorial-data-processors.md

 .requiredIntegerParameter("radius","Geofence Size","The size of the circular geofence in meters.",0,1000,1)
 ```

-Similar to mapping properties, text parameters have an internalId (radius), a label and a description.
-In addition, we can assign a _value specification_ to the parameter indicating the value range we support.
-Our example supports a radius value between 0 and 1000 with a granularity of 1.
-In the StreamPipes UI, a required text parameter is rendered as a text input field, in case we provide an optional value
-specification, a slider input is automatically generated.

 Such user-defined parameters are called _static properties_.
 There are many different types of static properties (see
 the [Processor SDK](06_extend-sdk-static-properties.md) for an overview).
+Similar to stream requirements, it is also recommended to type `Labels.withId("radius")` and move labels and descriptions to the resource file.

 In this example, we'll further add two very simple input fields to let users provide latitude and longitude of the
 geofence center.

-Add the following line to the `declareModel` method:
+Add the following line to the `declareConfig` method:

 ```java
    .requiredFloatParameter(Labels.from(LATITUDE_KEY,"Latitude","The latitude value"))